-- Higher back side and lower front side.
-This works well, especially when you are in a wheelchair, so you don’t have to worry about too much skin showing from the back.
-This also keeps the front of the pants from bunching up as much as regular pants do.
+- A higher backside and lower front side are ideal when you are in a wheelchair.
+You don’t have to worry about too much skin showing from the back.
+Also, this feature helps to keep the front of the pants from bunching up.

-- No pockets on the backside.
-This eliminates as many seams and grooves as possible in order to prevent getting pressure sores.
-Speaking as someone who is in a wheelchair for the majority of the day, this is a very important feature, as I have been susceptible to pressure sores before.
+- No pockets on the backside eliminate the seams and grooves that can sometimes lead to pressure sores.
+Speaking as someone who is in a wheelchair for the majority of the day, this is a very important feature.

-- Elastic waistband to help keep the pants up during normal wear.
-Since my abdominal muscles have deteriorated a little, due to my condition, my waistline changes from when I am lying down versus when I am sitting in my chair.
+- Elastic waistband helps keep the pants up during normal wear.
+Since my abdominal muscles have deteriorated a little due to my condition, my waistline changes from when I am lying down versus when I am sitting in my chair.
 The elastic helps accommodate for these size fluctuations and alleviates the need to wear a belt.

-- Wide variety of different closures (versus standard pants).
+- They offer a wide variety of different closures (versus standard pants).
 Some pants offer zippers, Velcro, or hook and eye closures which are easier to manipulate than the standard button closures on regular pants.
 Some companies still leave the button on the outside, so it still looks like a regular button and eye closure.
 For those who are unable to use a zipper, the Velcro closure is a great option, because it’s easy to use and strong enough to stay closed.